bradgrantham/rosa/api/application-development.md

 [TOC]

 # Rocinante ("Rosa" for short) Programming Guide

 ## The Rosa Emulator

+The Rosa Emulator, `rosa-emu`, allows rapid application development in desktop environments.

+Build Requirements
-Building `rosa-emu` requires SDL2 development libraries.

-On Windows one may have to add a CMake SDL2 development package directory using `-DSDL2_DIR=...` .
+Building `rosa-emu` requires SDL2 development libraries with CMake configuration to find the SDL libraries and headers.
+For MacOS, MacPorts and Homebrew provide an `sdl2` package.
+For Debian-derived Linux distributions, try `libsdl2-dev`.
+On Windows one may have to download a CMake SDL2 development package, create a  directory using `-DSDL2_DIR=...` .
 See https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/ for more information.

+### Example commands for cloning, configuring, and building `rosa-emu`:

 ```bash
 git clone --recurse-submodules  https://github.com/bradgrantham/rosa-emu